 The genus, Echeveria DC., was named and described by Augustin Pyramus de Candolle in Prodromus Systematis Naturalis Regni Vegetabilis in 1828.

-Plants of the World Online lists 192 species in the Echeveria (as of 1-21-21 when I am updating this page.
+As of 11-18-21 when this page was last updated, Plants of the World Online lists 197 species in the Echeveria genus.
 It is a member of the plant family Crassulaceae with 36 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.